Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

     ```bash
     ncn-w001# cray bos v1 session create \
      --template-uuid UAN_SESSION_TEMPLATE --operation reboot
     ```

-Verify that the desired networking configuration is correct on each UAN after completed the steps in this procedure.
+10. Verify that the desired networking configuration is correct on each UAN.